Updated: Feb 15

 So when I saw there was a documentary on Netflix called The Creative Brain the description for it caught my eye :

-'Neuroscientist David Eagleman taps into the creative process of various innovators while exploring brain-bending, risk-taking ways to spark creativity' would that draw you in?
-It did me.
+'Neuroscientist David Eagleman taps into the creative process of various innovators while exploring brain-bending, risk-taking ways to spark creativity'

 At 52 minutes long this wasn't a massive time commitment so I watched it, and would highly recommend it to anyone looking to think about how our minds work and how creativity can be nurtured purposefully.